Principles of Biology

 CH 100 or higher; or instructor permission

 Includes introduction to science, biochemistry, metabolism, the cell, molecular biology, and reproduction.
 The first course of a three-course sequence for students majoring in biology and the sciences, including pre-medical, pre-dental, chiropractic, pharmacy, and related fields.
 Recommended: High school biology and chemistry within the past seven years.
-Prerequisites: WR 115 and RD 115 or equivalent placement test scores, and MTH 95 or higher.
-Prerequisite/Concurrent: CH 100 or higher; or instructor permission.
+Prerequisites: MTH 95 or higher or equivalent placement test scores.
+Prerequisite/concurrent: WR 121; CH 100 or higher, or instructor permission.
 Audit available.

 Students will be able to:

 - Apply biological theories and concepts from biochemistry and cell biology to novel problems in their lives and community (personal, work, and career).

 - Use the scientific method, including experimental design, data collection, and presentations of results and conclusions while analyzing their individual thinking and learning styles and how their styles can be integrated with methods used in science.

 - Assess the strengths and weaknesses of scientific studies in biochemistry and cell biology and critically examine the influence of scientific and technical knowledge of biochemistry and cell biology on human society and the environment.